EasyInternetcafé: EasyInternetcafé

 The company achieved initial success in London with very large Internet cafés.
 In its subsequent rapid pan-European (and New York) expansion it overestimated demand for similar Internet cafés with hundreds of PCs open 24 hours a day at locations other than the most popular capital city epicentres for tourists and travellers.
 In response the business later had to rationalise its portfolio of outlets, make staff redundant (vending machines replacing staff as the method of dispensing service credit to customers), sublet retail space and overhaul head office and in-country operations.
 The business was reorganised on a franchising model focusing on more compact and locally managed sites operating with higher rates of occupancy.
 The company's first franchisee was the Greek retailer Germanos.
 The company was rebranded EasyInternetcafé.
 The company's operations were devolved entirely to its franchisees by 2009. easyGroup retains the easyInternetcafe brand name.

 Controversies

 In July 2001 gay websites gaydar.co.uk and squirt.org called a boycott of easyInternetcafé (then called easyEverything), claiming that they blocked "harmless" gay websites.
 Websense, the filtering software being employed by easyEverything had blocked gay sites such as their own.
 An easyEverything spokesman responded described the sites as "offensive" owing to the images that they contain, but was unable to offer a clear definition of "obscene" content. easyEverything advised customers to contact Websense directly with any complaints about the filtering system.

-In 2003 the chain was found liable for copyright infringement occurring when customers used its CD-burning service to burn illegally downloaded music to their own CDs.
+In 2003 in Great Britain, the chain was found liable for copyright infringement occurring when customers used its CD-burning service to burn illegally downloaded music to their own CDs.